Timberborn: How to Build and Manage Districts – Expansion Guide

 • If a district exists for one resource, still give it enough basics to survive a transfer slowdown.

-• Recheck thresholds after drought prep, construction bursts, or population growth.
+• Recheck your crossing’s thresholds after drought prep, construction bursts, or population growth.

 • Your old district suddenly slows down.
 You moved too many adults out at once, especially from hauling, water, or farming jobs.

-• Resources are technically available but never seem to arrive.
-Check your transfer rules and whether the border structure is actually serving the right goods.
+• Resources are technically available but never arrive.
+Check the import/export rules at the District Crossing and confirm it is serving the right goods.

 • The new center still feels out of range.
-The center was placed for convenience instead of coverage.
-District range planning is the whole reason to split.
+It was placed for convenience instead of coverage.
+Range planning is the entire reason to split.

 • Specialized districts keep stealing from each other.
-Your import and export thresholds are too loose, so every district treats shared goods like free inventory.
+Your crossing thresholds are too loose, so every district treats shared goods as free inventory.

 Was this guide helpful?